Rakeela/dragora-notes/notes-on-tolerogenic-dendritic-cells.md

 https://pubmed.ncbi.nlm.nih.gov/26140242/ (Wu, AA.
 Drake, V.  Huang, HS.
 Chiu, SC.
 Zheng, L.  (2015.)
 Reprogramming the tumor microenvironment: tumor-induced immunosuppressive factors paralyze T cells.  *Oncolmmunology*.
 Retrieved 2021-2-16.)

 My first thought:  That sounds like a job for a dose of silencer RNA to the tumor cells.
 That's what I thought reading *the title*, prior to reading the source.
 If the tumor cells are doing something immunosuppressive that other cells aren't doing, won't siRNA restoring normal function to the affected cells be intrinsically tumor-specific through not changing the instructions being executed by other cells.

+I'm including this because I had that thought, and also for general ongoing review of potential tolerogenic compounds.

+---
+Could transgenic dendritic cells be created which don't express the peptide binding groove at all?
+They would fail as dendritic cells in many ways, but they could still present antigens if they phagocytose RNA vaccine lipid capsules.
+Without the peptide binding groove, they might no longer provoke immune responses by their own presence.
+Creating a replicating synthetic immune cell based on dendritic cells and specialized for receipt of RNA vaccines and tolerogenic RNA vaccines could be desirable as an artificial modification to the human immune system, as it would slightly improve vaccination response while dramatically increasing the efficiency of deploying treatments for immunosenescence and autoimmune diseases.

+Which genes prompt dendritic cells to express the peptide binding groove?
+Can modified dendritic cell precursors be created which differentiate into hypoallergenic psuedodendritic cells?
+I suspect such PD-C cells are possible.
+Nor is it necessarily important to inject people with the modified precursor cells; separate culturing of psuedodendritic cells from modified precursors could generate that central supply population which would make implementing this tech much easier.
+It's not exactly a problem if the psuedodendritic cells do not sustain a stably replicating population (as I expect they would not in an individual who lacked the relevant modified precursors), as long as they can survive long enough to serve the purpose for which they were prepared as an injection.

 ---
 Back to [[authors-nonfiction]]